When you’re looking for work, you’re marketing a product to potential employers—and that product is you.

 - identify your market—target employers who are a good fit for your qualifications and work preferences.

-Once you know your product and your market, the next step is to present your skills, experience and other qualifications using marketing tools that show the employer you’re the best candidate for the job.
+The next step is to present your skills, experience and other qualifications using marketing tools that show the employer you’re the best candidate for the job.

 Create effective marketing tools